- ABMS Certification:

 - Bladder Cancer, Kidney Cancer, Prostate Cancer, Testicular Cancer, Robot-Assisted Urologic Procedures, Penile Cancer, Urologic Cancer

-Kirsten Greene, MD, MAS, FACS, was appointed the Paul Mellon Professor and Chair of the UVA Department of Urology in 2019.
+Kirsten Greene, MD, MAS, FACS, serves as Associate Chief Medical Officer at UVA Health.
+She was appointed the Paul Mellon Professor and Chair of the UVA Department of Urology in 2019.
 In this position, provides urological services to patients in the community and trains the next generation of urologists.

 Greene specializes in caring for patients with cancer of the prostate, kidney, bladder, ureter, urethra, penis, scrotum and testicles.
 She is interested in organ preservation and minimally invasive/robotic surgery.
 Other clinical interests include cancer screening, quality of life assessment and novel imaging technology.
 Her research efforts focus on surgical device development, robotic surgical techniques and innovations, new forms of imaging for prostate cancer, cancer outcomes research, as well as physician well-being and burnout.